 Land use data were acquired from the University of Washington’s Remote Sensing & Geospatial Analysis Laboratory (Table 2) and consisted of 1-m land use land cover data across the Seattle metropolitan area (Tables 1-2).
 These maps were then resampled to 10-m cells via majority rule, resulting in an average increase of 0.58% in building area for the four watersheds.
 For these and other geospatial and statistical techniques used in this analysis, scripts were written using R 3.1.2 statistical software (R Core Team, 2013) and Python 2.7.12 (Python Software Foundation, 2016) programming language.
 Visualizations, sampling location analysis, and basic map editing were made with ArcGIS 10.3 (ESRI, 2014)

 Three NOAA-referenced weather stations (i.e., Sand Point, Portage Bay, and Boeing Field) and Daymet modeled data were used to compile daily mean temperature and precipitation estimates for the duration of our model runs (NOAA, 2016; Thornton et al., 2017).
 All three stations were within the Seattle city limits and were located between 2-21.5 km of either Thornton or Pipers creeks.
-The Sand Point weather station had 10,076 recorded daily weather observations between 1986 and 2015, which included 526 missing daily observations, 13 precipitation NA’s, and 1 average temperature NA observations.
+The Sand Point weather station had 10,076 recorded daily weather observations between 1986 and 2015, including 526 missing daily observations, 13 precipitation NA’s, and 1 average temperature NA observations.
 Between 1986-1-1 and 1998-4-30, Sand Point had 151 missing daily observations, 4 precipitation NA’s, and 1 average temperature NA, which were gap filled with Portage Bay recorded weather.
 Boeing Field weather observations were used to gap fill 153 days of missing Sand Point daily data between 1998-12-5 and 2015-12-31 as well as being used to replace the 9 remaining precipitation NA’s.
 From 1998-5-1 through 1998-12-4, there were no recorded weather observations at Sand Point, Portage Bay, or Boeing Field, so these days were completely gap filled with Daymet modeled data (Thornton et al., 2017).
 Daymet model output data were acquired for the 1-km cell at the Sand Point station latitude and longitude.
 R 3.1.2 statistical software (R Core Team, 2013) was used for gap filling observed NOAA weather station data with Daymet daily gridded modeled weather parameters, using the “daymetr” package (Hufkens et al., 2018) for single cell sampling.

 2.4.
 Baseline Calibration and Validation

-A semi-automatic calibration tool called MOEA-VELMA was used to tune VELMA’s calibration parameters in order to match simulated discharge with observed streamflow for a single watershed: Taylor Creek (McKane et al., 2014).
+A semi-automatic calibration tool called MOEA-VELMA was used to tune VELMA’s calibration parameters in order to match simulated discharge with observed streamflow for Taylor Creek (McKane et al., 2014).
 Taylor Creek was chosen because it was the smallest watershed and had the longest period of observed hydrologic data available.

 The goal of calibration was to adequately represent the hydrologic storage throughout the watershed without overfitting the model.
 MOEA-VELMA utilizes the MOEA Framework (McKane et al., 2014) to implement evolutionary algorithms in order to calibrate chosen model parameters.
 In particular, the nondominated sorting genetic algorithm II (NSGA-II; (Deb et al., 2002)) was used to choose the optimal set of input parameters to minimize an objective function.
 The Nash Sutcliffe efficiency (NSE; Nash and Sutcliffe [1970]) criterion (Equation 1) was used as the sole objective function: